statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ## Saving and Deleting

-When you call `$entry->save()`, or `delete()`, it will perform some essential functions inside the method itself that should always just happen, like emitting events.
+When you call `$entry->save()`, or `delete()`, it will perform essential functions inside the method itself – like emitting events.
 The actual saving/deleting behavior is handed off to the repository.

-For instance, when using the Stache, we'll want to write or delete a file.
-But for our case, we'll need to insert or delete a database record.
+For instance, when using the Stache, we may want to write or delete a _file_, but in here we need to insert or delete a database record.

-So, back in our repository: When it's time to save an entry, we'll make a model (which is either an existing one, or a fresh one), save it to the database, and plop the fresh model back into the entry.
+Okay, let's get back to our repository.
+When it's time to save an entry we'll make a model (an existing or a fresh one), save it to the database, and plop the fresh model back into the entry.

 ``` php
 class EntryRepository extends StacheRepository